orangemug/isorouter/README.md

 Listen for DELETE on the server and form submissions on the client and trigger the handler.

-## Browser implementation detail
+## Event handling

-It is worth noting that isorouter adds various delegate handlers into the window object of the browser.
+IsoRouter can add delegate handlers into the window object of the browser.
 These are designed to make it easy to handle a tags and form submissions.

+This is done by adding the options `var router = isoRouter({inject: true})` when creating the router instance.

-See `lib/browser-inject.js` for details.
+See `lib/browser-inject.js` for details on event handling.

 `<a>` tags